Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-Firstly, recall that the Hub queries the Plan Manager before the Dialogue Manager.
-Hence, when the Dialogue Manager is queried, it receives the client sentence, the client state, and the KBplan returned by the Plan Manager (the latter can be empty if no intent was matched).
-Each time the Dialogue Manager receives the required information from the Hub, it checks if the KBplan contains at least an element (action).
-Currently, the KBplan can either contain both the ``setlikeliness" and the ``jump" action (as depicted in the Appreciation Intent in Figure \ref{fig:intents}) or it can be empty: the possibility of adding new actions in the future versions of the system has been expressed in Algorithm \ref{algorithm1} by adding an empty \texttt{else if} statement at line $16$.
-The ``setlikeliness" action shall be interpreted as an explicit attempt to declare the attitude of the user towards a topic, i.e., when the user says ``I love music" the action tells the Dialogue Manager to update the likeliness of the concept ``music" (if it exists in the Ontology).
-Note that the likeliness is modified only for that specific client/user and that the server does not store any information about clients/users.
-The likeliness of the topic is updated only in the client state (sent back and forth between the client and the server), and it is set to the value contained in the corresponding field of the action (line $7$).
-The ``jump" action requires the Dialogue Manager to change the conversation topic to the one specified in the ``topic" field of the action (if it exists in the Ontology) and to choose a sentence associated with the new topic.
-Since there are different sentences of different types for each topic (e.g., yes/no question, open question, assertion, etc.), the type of the sentence to be selected is specified in the ``startsentence" field of the action.
-As an example, in the Appreciation Intent shown in Figure \ref{fig:intents}, the ``startsentence" parameter of the ``jump" action is ``p", which means that the system will choose one among the \textit{positive} (affirmative) sentences associated with the topic extracted by the Plan Manager, starting from the client sentence (e.g., ``Music is good for your health!").
-After updating the client state (line $13$) with the new topic and all the related information (i.e., likeliness, sentences that have already been used by the system, and the type of the following sentences to be used for that topic), the algorithm returns the chosen sentence and the updated client state (line $14$).
-The client state will be stored on the client side and sent again to the server during the next interaction.
+To show how a \textit{KBplan} is executed, consider the ``setlikeliness" action, corresponding to an explicit attempt of the user to declare their attitude towards a topic: when the user says ``I love music," the action tells the Dialogue Manager to update the likeliness of the concept ``music" (if it exists in the Ontology).
+Note that the likeliness is modified only for that specific client/user and that the cloud server does not store any information about clients/users: the likeliness of the topic is updated only in the \textit{dialogue state} sent back and forth between the client and the cloud server, (line $7$).
+The ``jump" action, the second step of the Appreciation Intent, requires the Dialogue Manager to change the conversation topic to the one specified in the ``topic" field of the action (if it exists in the Ontology) and to choose a sentence associated with the new topic.